idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/CompositeEigenstrain.md

 \end{equation}
 where $\boldsymbol{T}$ is a Rank-2 tensor and $w$ is the weighting factor for each Rank-2 tensor.

+!alert warning If the `CompositeEigenstrain` for RankTwoTensor eigenstrains, using the TensorMechanicsAction with automatic/_eigenstrain/_names = true, the input tensors will not be included in the eigenstrain/_names list passed.
+Set the automatic/_eigenstrain/_names = false and populate this list manually if these components need to be included.

 ## Example Input File Syntax

 !listing modules/combined/test/tests/eigenstrain/composite.i block=Materials/eigenstrain